ybertot/one_num_type/README.md

 ## binomial function

-The factorial function can be defined either by relying as the product of the sequence of the n first positive integers or as an example of recursive sequence of integers.
+The factorial function can be defined either as the product of the sequence of the n first positive integers or as a recursive sequence of integers.
 Once the factorial function is provided, the binomial of `n` and `m` can be defined using the ratio of factorials.